phetsims/neuron/doc/implementation-notes.md

 progress, there are a lot of optimizations.
 As of this writing, there is a WebGL node that displays the sodium and potassium ions, a canvas node for the membrane channels, and another canvas node for the traveling action potential.

+The code to implement the playback and record feature is a little tricky, so it's worth saying a few words about it.
+It was originally written in Java, and as such it made heavy use of inheritance.
+The key base classes are "Mode" and "RecordAndPlaybackModel".
+A mode represents the current playback mode, and different modes are switched in and out as the playback mode changes.
+There are currently three modes: Record, Playback, and Live.
+The first two are fairly self explanatory, and the third is a mode where the simulation is running and no recording is taking place.
+(TODO: add more detail here).

+A simplification to the record-and-playback behavior was made in order to reduce the size of the state date that needed to be stored for each step.

 Finally, there is some inconsistency in the quality of the comments.
 Many have been edited and cleaned up, but this process was time consuming and didn't seem to add a lot of value, so some have been left as they were when the simulation was delivered.
 Feel free to clean them up as they are encountered during any maintenance work.